 The school will provide updates in the lead up to these events.

-Please check the COMPASS calendar for events and important term dates.
+Please log in to COMPASS to access the calendar for events and important term dates.

 Out of School Hours Care (OSHC)

 Our school has partnered with an independent provider TheirCare to provide Before, After Care and Holiday Care services to our school community.